kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   - Legacy-claim handling: all scenarios from the `Handling Legacy Claims with Unknown Affinity` table
-  - Compatibility matrix: device without `sharingAffinity` is unaffected — claims with or without `StructuredParameters` both pass (Legacy/Basic and Permissive Sharing rows)
+  - Compatibility matrix: device without `sharingAffinity` is unaffected — claims with or without `Structured` parameters both pass (Legacy/Basic and Permissive Sharing rows)
-  - Strict Gating: device has `sharingAffinity` but claim provides zero `StructuredParameters` config entries → device filtered out
+  - Strict Gating: device has `sharingAffinity` but claim provides no `Structured` config entry covering the request → device filtered out
+  - Multi-request scoping: claim with two requests (`mgmt-nic` and `data-nic`) each with distinct `Structured` config blocks → each request resolves independently; one request's affinity values do not influence the other's filter decision or lock state on a different device
-- `staging/src/k8s.io/api/resource/v1`: Coverage for new API types and the recognized structured-parameters contract, including:
+- `staging/src/k8s.io/api/resource/v1`: Coverage for the new typed `Structured` field on `DeviceConfiguration` and the `SharingAffinity` API,
+  including:
   - Validation: `parameterKeys` exceeding max 8 limit is rejected
-  - Validation: structured parameters exceeding max 8 attributes is rejected
+  - Validation: `Structured.Parameters` exceeding max 8 entries is rejected
-  - Validation: duplicate recognized structured-parameters entries for the same request are rejected when validation can detect them
+  - Validation: more than one `DeviceClaimConfiguration` with `Structured` set covering the same request is rejected
-  - Validation: non-string values for keys referenced by `sharingAffinity` are rejected when validation can detect them
+  - Validation: exactly one of `Opaque` or `Structured` is set per `DeviceConfiguration` (the existing one-field-set invariant)
-  - Round-trip serialization of `SharingAffinity` and well-known schema
+  - Round-trip serialization of `SharingAffinity` and `StructuredDeviceConfiguration`

 ##### Integration tests